pycal/DecentPost/README.md

 Concretely, our contract implements the ERC721 interface (with help from OpenZeppelin) to allow a Sender to mint a non-fungible Package.
 Metadata regarding the Package is stored on IPFS.
 And we implement a psuedo-State Channel to allow for an expedient delivery experience + flexibility in choosing when to commit a transaction.

-Packages available for pickup are discoverable just by listening to the event logs we emit.
+Packages available for pickup are discoverable just by listening to the event logs we emit, and are tradable via the ERC721 interface.

 # Parties